Casper's First Christmas: Home media

 Turner Home Entertainment released Casper's First Christmas on VHS on September 26, 1995.
-On July 31, 2012, Warner Bros. released Hanna-Barbera Christmas Classics Collection on DVD in region 1 via their Warner Archive Collection; this was a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and only in the US.
+Warner Bros. released Hanna-Barbera Christmas Classics Collection on DVD in region 1 via their Warner Archive Collection in July 2012; this was a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and only in the US.
 This collection features a trilogy of Christmas specials: Casper's First Christmas, The Town That Santa Forgot and A Christmas Story.